Walls, terraces and olive trees. The Land of the greatest Olive Oil.

 You enter FALSET along the N-420 road.
 This is the regional capital, where you will see the important Modernist building that houses the Cooperativa Agrícola, designed by Gaudí's disciple Cèsar Martinell in 1919.
 Other points of interest are the parish church, the Mediaeval castle of the Counts of Prades, today the regional museum, the Portal del Bou, the arcaded Plaça de La Quartera with the Palace of the Dukes of Medinaceli (1630), the present-day town hall, the Palace of the Counts of Azahara (18th century) and the marvellous red rock landscape by the Sant Gregori hermitage, 2 kms outside Falset in the direction of Reus.

 You come straightaway to the town of MARÇÀ, lying on flat terrain amid fertile fields.
 Its Cooperativa Agrícola has got an oil mill with the most up-to-date technology, which brings in the olive crop of several towns.
-Also of interest are the Baroque church of Sant Joan, the Lula Pérez-MarçàGiné Sculpture Museum, and the Center for the interpretation and reproduction of the Hermann tortoise.
+Also of interest are the Baroque church of Sant Joan and the Lula Pérez-MarçàGiné Sculpture Museum.

 EL MASROIG.
 This town is surrounded by a red earth landscape that conceals legendary out-of-the-way spots like La Mare de Déu de les Pinyeres hermitage and the proto-historical settlement of El Puig Roig del Roget (9th-7th centuries B.C.).
 Its cellar co-operative is at the forefront of both wine and oil production.